Admire Vega

-Admire Vega (アドマイヤベガ, 12 March 1996 - 29 October 2004) was a Japanese Thoroughbred racehorse and sire.
+Admire Vega (アドマイヤベガ, Adomaiya Bega) was a Japanese Thoroughbred racehorse and sire.
 As a two-year-old in 1998 he won two of his three races including the Grade III Radio Tampa Hai Sansai Stakes.
 In the following spring he was beaten in his first two starts before recording his greatest success in defeating a strong field in the Tokyo Yushun.
 In the autumn he added a win in the Grade II Kyoto Shimbun Hai before being retired in 2000.
 He had some success in a brief stud career before dying at the age of eight.

 Background

 Admire Vega was a bay horse with a white blaze and a white sock on his left hind leg bred in Japan by the Yoshida family's Northern Farm.
 He was smaller than average for a male Thoroughbred, with a maximum racing weight of 464 kg.
 He was sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
 His other major winners included Deep Impact, Stay Gold, Heart's Cry, Manhattan Cafe, Zenno Rob Roy and Neo Universe.
 Admire Vega's dam Vega was an outstanding racemare who won the Oka Sho and the Yushun Himba in 1993.
 As a broodmare Vega also produced the multiple Grade I winner Admire Don and Historic Star, the dam of Harp Star.
-Vega was a descendant of the American mare Nellie Morse, making her a distant relative of Bold Forbes and Bet Twice.
+Vega was a descendant of the American mare Nellie Morse, making him a distant relative of Bold Forbes and Bet Twice.
 The colt was acquired by Riichi Kondo and was sent into training with Mitsuru Hashida.